 With study team, draft scheduling request orders to meet study protocol needs.

-Develop study-specific or program data acquisition forms in conjunction with study staff.
+Independently develop study-specific or program data acquisition forms.

 Work professionally with sponsor representatives to review and correct data recorded in the case report forms.
-Resolve queries in conjunction with research coordinators.
+Exercise independent judgment on query resolutions.

 Request medical records from outside medical facilities.

 Enter completed patient visits, protocol deviations and additional data points into CTMS system.